AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 issues in an application.

 One of those issues originates from the fact that transmission errors might lead to invalid information stored in memory.
-When proper checks are activate, using invalid information is detected at runtime and an exception is raised at this point, which might then be handled by the application.
+When proper checks are active, using invalid information is detected at runtime and an exception is raised at this point, which might then be handled by the application.